ECE468/step7-starter/README.md

 > python3 RiscSim/driver.py [assembly file]
 ```

+**For Option 3:**

+You can also pass an optional second argument that specifies the number of registers to configure the machine with:
+* In container: `python3 ~/RiscSim/driver.py [assembly file] [# of registers]`
+* On ecegrid: `python3 $RISCSIM [assembly file] [# of registers]`

+To collect the number of memory access instructions executed, you could run the simulator with:
+* In container: `python3 ~/RiscSim/driver.py -m [assembly file] [# of registers]`
+* On ecegrid: `python3 $RISCSIM -m [assembly file] [# of registers]`

 ### Sample inputs and outputs

-We will post some sample inputs and outputs for Options 1 and 2 over the course of the project period.
-Stay tuned on Piazza.
+The inputs and outputs we will test your program on can be found in the `tests` and `outputs` directories.

-(The inputs for Option 3 will be the same as the inputs for Step 5.)
+(The inputs for Option 3 will be the same as the inputs for Step 5.
+Also the reference register allocations are done with
+basic-block-based algorithm, and no liveness analysis is performed.
+You need to reason about the liveness analysis part on
+your own if you are taking option 3.)

 ## What you need to submit